wesql/wescale/doc/toturial/00-Deploy&Debug.md

 ./init_cluster.sh
 ```

-Once the Wesql-Scale cluster is successfully launched, you should see these messages:
+Once the WeSQL WeScale cluster is successfully launched, you should see these messages:

 ```SQL
 MySQL endpoint: